 Wendy Dinwiddie is a queer Appalachian writer, editor, and educator.
 Her work has appeared in Ploughshares, Mississippi Review, Bat City Review, and elsewhere.
 She is a graduate of the MFA program at the University of Alabama, where she served as the managing editor of the Black Warrior Review.

-She currently lives in Tuscaloosa where she is working on her novel in progress, the story of a young girl whose mother tells her on her 13th birthday, by way of explaining her father’s absence, that he is sometimes a catfish.
+Originally from East Tennessee, she currently lives in Tuscaloosa, AL, where she is working on her novel in progress, the story of a young girl whose mother tells her on her 13th birthday, by way of explaining her father’s absence, that he is sometimes a catfish.
 The unfolding story braids together the tale of an above-average catfish and the mystery of a woman whose body was discovered in the lake.
-She likes to think of it as Big Fish meets Fried Green Tomatoes.
+Wendy likes to think of it as Big Fish meets Fried Green Tomatoes.